Chart Color Schemes

 Bronte's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bronte's health outcomes show excellent results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
+Bronte's health outcomes show excellent results according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.
 Approximately 93% of Bronte's total population (6,932 people) have private health cover, compared to 59.9% in Greater Sydney and the national average of 55.7%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 6.4 and 5.5% of residents respectively.
-A total of 77.5% of residents report being completely free from medical ailments, compared to 74.6% in Greater Sydney.
-Bronte has 14.2% of residents aged 65 and over (1,058 people), lower than the 15.4% in Greater Sydney.
-Health outcomes among seniors are strong and align with national rankings for the general population.
+Asthma and mental health issues are the most prevalent medical conditions, affecting 6.4 and 5.5% of residents respectively.
+A total of 77.5% of residents declare themselves completely clear of medical ailments, compared to 74.6% in Greater Sydney.
+Bronte has 14.2% of residents aged 65 and over (1,058 people), which is lower than the 15.4% in Greater Sydney.
+Health outcomes among seniors are particularly strong, ranking broadly in line with the general population nationally.

 Frequently Asked Questions - Health